 3 Fasttrack connections share the same HW memory with ACL rules.
 Depending on the complexity, one ACL rule may occupy the memory of 3-6 Fasttrack connections.

 4 MPLS shares the HW memory with Fasttrack connections.
-Moreover, enabling MPLS requires the allocation of the entire memory region, which could store up to 768 (0.75K) Fasttrack connections otherwise.
+Moreover, enabling MPLS requires the allocation of the entire memory region, which could otherwise store up to 768 (0.75K) Fasttrack connections.
 The same applies to Bridge Port Extender.
 However, MPLS and BPE may use the same memory region, so enabling them both doesn't double the limitation of Fasttrack connections.